- Silica is a common, crystal-like mineral found in sand, rock, and quartz.

 - glass manufacturing

-Workers and their employers must take steps to protect themselves from silica exposure.
+Workers in high-risk industries and their employers must take steps to protect against silica exposure.

 Silicosis is a progressive condition, meaning it gets worse over time.
 Symptoms may start out as an intense cough, shortness of breath, or weakness.
-Other possible symptoms are chest pain, fever, night sweats, weight loss, and respiratory fever.
+Other possible symptoms include:

 Having silicosis increases your risk for respiratory infections, including tuberculosis.

-People who suspect that they have silicosis should seek medical attention.
-The physician will ask questions about when or how the patient may have been exposed to silica.
-They can test lung function with pulmonary function tests.
+You should seek medical attention if you suspect you have silicosis.
+Your doctor will ask questions about when or how you may have been exposed to silica.
+They can test your lung function with pulmonary function tests.

-A chest X-ray can test for scar tissue.
-On X-rays, silica scars appear as small, white spots.
+A chest X-ray can test for any scar tissue you may have.
+Silica scars appear on X-rays as small, white spots.

-Silicosis does not have a specific medical treatment.
-The aim of treatment is to reduce symptoms.
-Cough medicine can help with cough symptoms, while antibiotics can help to treat respiratory infections.
+Silicosis doesn’t have one specific medical treatment.
+The aim of treatment will be to reduce your symptoms.
+Cough medicine can help with cough symptoms and antibiotics can help treat respiratory infections.
 Inhalers can be used to open up the airways.
-Some patients wear oxygen masks to increase the amount of oxygen in the blood.
+Some patients wear oxygen masks to increase the amount of oxygen in their blood.

-Because silicosis patients are at higher risk for tuberculosis (TB), they should be tested regularly for the condition.
+People with silicosis are at increased risk for tuberculosis (TB).
+You should be tested regularly for TB if you have silicosis.
 A physician can prescribe medications to treat TB.

 Patients with severe silicosis may require a lung transplant.

-There is no cure for silicosis.
-After diagnosis, a person may live a few months to several years (American Lung Association, 2013).
-The prognosis depends on how severe the condition is.
+Your long-term outlook depends on the severity of your condition.
 Intense lung scarring can develop in both accelerated and chronic silicosis.
 Scarring destroys healthy lung tissue, reducing the amount of oxygen the lungs can transmit to the blood.

 Workers can wear special masks called respirators to keep from inhaling silica.
 These masks may be marked for “abrasive blasting” use.

-Water sprays and wet cutting methods reduce the risk for silica exposure.
-Work spaces should meet Occupational Safety and Health Administration (OSHA) standards.
+Water sprays and wet cutting methods reduce the risk of silica exposure.
+Workplaces should meet Occupational Safety and Health Administration (OSHA) standards.
 This includes proper ventilation.
-Employers can monitor air quality at worksites, to ensure that excess silica is not in the air.
+Employers can monitor air quality at worksites to ensure that there’s no excess silica in the air.
 Employers must report all diagnosed incidents of silicosis.

-Workers should eat, drink, and smoke away from silica dust.
-They should also wash their hands before doing any of these activities to reduce silica dust on the hands.
+Workers should eat, drink, and smoke away from dust that may contain silica.
+They should also wash their hands before doing any of these activities to clear their hands of any dust.